Falx/node-multi-perf/README.md

    1. In the CSS this is not feasable as a simple change.
 All the current Handlers have a `request: IncomingMessage` and `response: ServerResponse` object as argument.
 This can never work, since both objects (particularly the reponse object) are serialized and copied.
 This means the response object is not the same one connected to the initial opened Socket and thus never responds.
 To make this work the Handler interface should include a method signatures like this: `handle(request: IncomingMessage): String`.
 The response would then be returned as the string that will be sent to the original ServerResponse object (in the main thread).

       In case of the CSS this is a very large and deep change, which I feel is not warranted.
 Even more so, because already it is clear that a lot of overhead time would be spent serializing input data to the workers. (see also "Important to note" under next point)

+      _If we want to be able to return chunked responses, the handler should be able to partition itself in manageable sizes (read: of O(1) complexity if possible) and reschedule the next piece on a worker.
+This would be even harder to implement in a generic way._

    2. This approach is a bit more feasable, because the programmer can decide whether to use the worker pool or not.
 It could allow for interesting gains if there are tasks that require a lot of calculation, but not a lot of serialization (i.e. input arguments are small).